kostya/pg_reconnect/README.md

 # PgReconnect

-ActiveRecord PostgreSql auto-reconnection, works with 2.3 and 3.2 rails.
+ActiveRecord PostgreSQL auto-reconnection, works with 2.3 and 3.2 rails.
+Uses hackety wrapper on adapter execute.

 ## Installation